Kevin Spacey as Sgt. Jack Vincennes, swaggering LAPD “celebrity” narcotics detective

 His evening now freed, DeVito enlists him into one of his many questionable quick-cash schemes.

 Vincennes’ attire for the Christmas party is very importantly chosen, especially when compared to his two co-stars.
-Russell Crowe as the simple Bud White wears a brown off-the-rack suit with a short-sleeve white shirt and knitted tie.
+Russell Crowe as the simple Bud White wears a brown off-the-rack suit with a short-sleeved white shirt and knitted tie.
 It doesn’t look bad, but it isn’t anything special.
 He looks just like a 1950s policeman from the movies.
 Guy Pearce, as the by-the-book Ed Exley, is first seen as a desk sergeant, manning the phones while the other men enjoy a liquor-soaked Christmas Eve celebration.
 His glasses, John Browne belt, and tie tightened up to the neck reflect his sense of duty and his sense of appearance; in order to be a great policeman, he must dress like one.

 In a sense, Vincennes’ sartorial motivation is the same as Exley’s, only he believes that in order to be a great celebrity, he must dress the part.
 When we first meet him, Vincennes is forced to shift from a celebrity at a party to a narcotics detective. (“Forced” isn’t the right word, as he accepts $50 from Danny DeVito to make the arrest.)
 However, the role of celebrity remains during the arrest not only because of the posing and cameras, but because Vincennes is acting it out.
 He interestingly tells the actress that he teaches the TV actor how to act like a cop.
 During his raid, Vincennes forgot how to be anything but a TV policeman.
 He swings in through the door, announcing, “Freeze, police!” with his gun dangling from his hand as if the young half-naked couple is going to drop their weed and pick up a Tommy gun.
 He carries them out, being photographed – importantly – with a movie premiere in the background, and then swings over to the station.

 For all of this, Vincennes keeps up his Dean Martin guise to keep the brutal truth of police work from tarnishing his self-image.
 He can be a good policeman and he wears a more traditional (but still noticeable) suit when he is.
-Appropriately for these first scenes though, he wears a casual sport coat, slacks, and a white silk tie over a white shirt.
+Appropriately for these first scenes though, he wears a casual sports coat, slacks, and a white silk tie over a white shirt.

-His shirt is white, which appears to be the only thing he has in common with the other men, although his are always a touch nicer with double French cuffs, an especially stylish contrast to Bud White’s cheap short-sleeve dress shirts.
+Vincennes’ shirt is white, which appears to be the only thing he has in common with the other men, although his are always a touch nicer with double (French) cuffs, an especially stylish contrast to Bud White’s cheap short-sleeve dress shirts.
 His cuff links here are light in color, probably gold like most of the ones he is seen wearing.
 His tie is a white-on-white silk pattern, wide at the bottom and short – making him on par with the other men of the early 1950s.
 Interestingly, the tie’s self keeper is very high, right underneath his collar.
 A small convex-curved silver tie bar keeps his tie with his shirt.
 He also has a monogram on all of his shirts.

 Finally, Vincennes has two accessories he is never without: a pinky ring and his Bulova Surf King watch.
-The pinky ring is gold with a black square face and a pinhead-sized diamond in the center.
+The pinky ring is gold with a large black square face and a pinhead-sized diamond in the center.
 His Bulova has subseconds and a stainless bracelet with brown leather inserts.

 Go Big or Go Home